HsienChing/RS-485_Modbus-RTU_Call_Response_and_HMI_Display_with_CRC_for_STM32/README.md

 1. Send Modbus-RTU command to the device through RS-485 via the UART1.
 1. Get responses from the device through RS-485.
 1. Send the device responses to the human-machine interface (HMI) via the UART3.
-1. Users can monitor the device responses from the STM32CubeIDE console monitor via UART2.
+1. Users can monitor the device responses from the STM32CubeIDE console monitor (or other serial monitor) via UART2.

 Suggested hardware setup:
 1. UART1: A "RS-485 to TTL module" is used to convert the RS-485 signal because STM32 NUCLEO-F446RE (and Blue Pill) does not support RS-485 directly.